ionic-team/ionic-site/docs/v2/theming/overriding-ionic/index.md

 @import "ionic";
 ```

 <em>Note: We do not recommend changing the value of any of the variables in our Sass files directly.
-When a new version of Ionic is released, these files will be updated and you will lose any changes you've made to them.</em>
+When a new version of Ionic is released, these files will be updated, and you will lose any changes you've made to them.</em>

-If you think you're ready to start changing variables in your app, a list of all of the variables with the `!default` flag (or all the variables you can override), can be found in the [Ionic Sass Variables](../ionic-variables/) section.
+If you think you're ready to start changing variables in your app, a list of all of the variables with the `!default` flag (or all the variables you can override) can be found in the [Ionic Sass Variables](../ionic-variables/) section.
 However, we recommend reading on to the [next section](../ionic-themes/) to find out how you can use the default themes Ionic provides to further style your app.